Nature’s Recipe Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The first ingredient in this dog food is chicken.
 Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

 The sixth ingredient is poultry fat.
-Poultry fat is obtained from rendering… a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+This item is obtained from rendering, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

-The eighth ingredient is pumpkin.
-Pumpkin is another natural source of dietary fiber.
+The next ingredient is pumpkin.
+Pumpkin is a nutritious addition high in complex carbohydrates, beta-carotene and dietary fiber.